World Championship Tennis: WCT Year-end Championship Finals

 The WCT Finals were usually held in Dallas.
 The 1971 quarterfinals and semifinals were played in Houston, and the final was played at the Memorial Auditorium in Dallas.
 The 1972–1979 editions were played at the Moody Coliseum, and the 1980–1989 tournaments at Reunion Arena in Dallas.

 The first edition of the WCT Finals in 1971 was played in November, just a few days before The Masters, the equivalent of the WCT Finals for the rival Grand Prix circuit.
 Because of TV pressure, the second edition was held in May 1972 and most of the following editions were organized in between months of March and May.
 Nevertheless, in 1972 another edition, less important and with half the prize money, was held in November in Rome.
 The prize money offered to the winner, Arthur Ashe, was $25,000 compared to the $50,000 won by Ken Rosewall for the main edition in May.

-A decade later there were three editions of the WCT Finals; the most important one in Dallas, and the others in autumn in Naples, Italy, and in winter (in January 1983) in Detroit.
+A decade later there were three editions of the WCT Finals; the most important one in Dallas, and the others in autumn in Naples, Italy, and in winter (in January 1983) in Detroit, Michigan.